openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/tasks.rst

 ``do_sizecheck``
 ----------------

-After the kernel has been built, this task checks the size of the stripped kernel image against :term:`KERNEL_IMAGE_MAXSIZE`.
-If that variable was set and the size of the stripped kernel exceeds that size, the kernel build produces a warning to that effect.
+If the variable :term:`KERNEL_IMAGE_MAXSIZE` is set, this task compares the size of all stripped kernel images listed in :term:`KERNEL_IMAGETYPES` against that value.
+If more than one image type is listed there, warn on any that exceed that value, but fail only if none of them fit.

 .. _ref-tasks-strip:

 ``do_strip``
 ------------

-If ``KERNEL_IMAGE_STRIP_EXTRA_SECTIONS`` is defined, this task strips the sections named in that variable from ``vmlinux``.
+If :term:`KERNEL_IMAGE_STRIP_EXTRA_SECTIONS` is defined, this task strips the sections named in that variable from ``vmlinux``.
 This stripping is typically used to remove nonessential sections such as ``.comment`` sections from a size-sensitive configuration.

+Common sections to strip:

+-  ``.comment``: Holds compiler version strings and information

+-  ``.note.*``: Extra notes often left by the compiler

+-  ``.debug``: Debugging information

 .. _ref-tasks-validate_branches: